shararaaang/Metadata/README.md

 Links: https://www.google.com/imghp?hl=EN

 Just insert or drag the photo that have saved and click the search button.

-It will show the results
+Findings:
+- Image found on multiple websites
+- Possible source identified
+- Related images discovered